-The HRA planned to balance its budget in year, however due to an underspend of £1.9m, the HRA finished the year with an increase in balances held at the 31st March 2012.
-The reserve movement resulted in the HRA delivering a balanced budget in 2011/12.
+The HRA planned to balance its budget in year after transferring £225k to reserves, however due to an underspend of £1.3m, the HRA finished the year with an increase in balances held at the 31st March 2013.
+The reserve movement resulted in the HRA delivering a balanced budget in 2012/13.

-The underspend on the HRA arose from a combination of rental increases in the re-letting of void properties, occupation of new-build properties earlier than anticipated, savings on staff costs and lower than anticipated leasehold refunds.
+The underspend on the HRA arose from a combination of rental increases in the re-letting of void properties and a reduction in the cost of the property being empty, reduction in interest payable and an increase in the interest received, savings on staff costs and lower than anticipated repairs costs.

-HRA balances stood at £16.8m at the end of March 2012.
+HRA balances stood at £26.2m at the end of March 2013, this includes £8.1m of slippage from the 2012/13 capital programme.
 Whilst a minor element of the balance is specific, the majority is not and therefore the level of balances that needs to be held (especially with the capacity to borrow under self-financing) is being reviewed as part of the HRA Medium Term Financial Plan.